 **medical disclaimer: we are not doctors and we are advice is just that – advice.
 Please consult your doctor or therapist before beginning any exercise program.

-Guest post by Bree Rossi who has a masters degree in neuroscience from the University of Iowa, and loves sharing what she's learned about the brain as it relates to health and fitness.
+Bree works alongside Michelle (and Mojo the Dog) here at Faithful Workouts.
+She has a masters degree in neuroscience from the University of Iowa, and loves sharing what she's learned about the brain as it relates to health and fitness.
 In her free time, Bree enjoys swimming, reading, eating, and hanging out with Jesus